MiG98789/courselink/README.md

 # CourseScape
-This is a Google Chrome extension to make HKUST's course-related information more accessible.
+This is a Chrome extension to make HKUST's course-related information more accessible.

 ## Getting Started
 1. Download the latest .zip release.